Welcome to Voices of the Staff!

 So, now what?

-The annual meeting is a 4-hour virtual event that features speakers and activities designed to get you motivated and energized for your Voices service.
+The event is a half-day hybrid event that features speakers and activities designed to get you motivated and energized for your Voices service.
 It's also a chance to meet your team members and team facilitators.

-Before the Annual Meeting, Watch the Video and Review Materials
+Before the Annual Meeting, Watch this Video and Review the Materials on the Page

 Voices is an engagement program.
 It's also a get-out-of-it-what-you-put-into-it kind of program.
 So we encourage you to get engaged by putting in some time to review the following information.
 You'll find plenty of details about the history of Voices, its mission, accomplishments, and more.

-- See the recent Voices of the Staff Annual Report.
+- Read the recent Voices of the Staff Annual Report.

 - Review the About Voices section of this site.